mpa139/allanlab/_pages/home.md

 ---

 ### Immunoregulation: Uncovering the 'brakes' on immune activation
 T cells drive immune activation and promote clearance of infections and cancer.
-However, their function can also promote deleterious autoimmune and allergic inflammation.
+However, their function can also cause  autoimmune and allergic inflammation.
 The immune system therefore employs suppressive mechanisms, referred to as immunoregulatory mechanisms, to restrain excessive immune activation.
 While immunoregulatory mechanisms play a beneficial role in preventing inflammation, they can also suppress immune responses during chronic infections and cancer in a process known as immunosuppression.
 Immunoregulatory mechanisms therefore function as 'brakes' on immune activation and are important therapeutic targets.

 {% include carousel.html %}